-Wilsonville Road Intersection IN.7 Modifications
+IN.7 Wilsonville Road Intersection Modifications

 Wilsonville Road is the most important arterial connection to Town Center and also provides access to one of two I-5 interchanges in Wilsonville.
-Wilsonville Road experiences congestion at peak hours due to existing capacity issues on I-5 at Boone Bridge, affecting the Wilsonville Road/

-Town Center Loop W intersection where traffic can back up on both roadways.
-Recommended improvements along Wilsonville Road are designed to improve traffic distribution through Town Center and better accommodate anticipated traffic growth (Figure 5.6).
-The Wilsonville Road improvements allow for and implementation of the desired multimodal form as recommended in this plan (see intersection plan views in Appendix B).
+Wilsonville Road has existing issues, primarily congestion at peak hours at the I-5 interchange, which impacts the Wilsonville Road/Town Center Loop W. intersection, where traffic can back up on both roadways.
+Recommended improvements along Wilsonville Road are designed to address, to the greatest degree practicable, existing capacity issues and implementation of the desired multi-modal form as recommended in this plan.
 Specific changes to Wilsonville Road include: